gitlabhq/gitlabhq/doc/development/documentation/index.md

 Instead, organize content by its subject (e.g. everything related to CI goes together) and cross-link between any related content.

+Do not simply link out to GitLab technical blog posts.
+There should be an up-to-date single source of truth on the topic within the documentation, and the top of the blog post should be updated to link to that doc.

 The table below shows what kind of documentation goes where.

 | Directory             | What belongs here                                                                                                                                                                                              |